-Chris has amassed 11 World Championship titles and six Olympic golds; he’s now (jointly - with Jason Kenny) the most successful British Olympian of all time.
+Chris has amassed eleven World Championship titles and six Olympic golds.
 As well as broadcasting, promoting his range of bikes and raising cycling awareness, he’s now forging a successful motorsport career.
 In a hugely instructive presentation Chris explains how he dealt with intense training and competition, how he learned to bounce back after defeats – and why the team constantly searches for marginal gains.

-Chris Hoy is an eleven time World Champion and winner of six Olympic gold medals - a tally that marks him as Britain’s greatest Olympian (jointly, alongside his former team-mate Jason Kenny).
+Chris Hoy is an eleven time World Champion and winner of six Olympic gold medals - a tally that marks him as one of Britain’s greatest Olympians, second only to his former team-mate, Jason Kenny.

 Starting out in competitive BMX at the age of seven, Chris became Scottish champion and was ranked ninth in the world.
 As a teenager he also competed as a rower, winning silver in the junior coxless pairs at the British Championships; but he decided to concentrate his efforts on track cycling and by the age of twenty he was part of the national squad.

 Chris’ first Olympic gold came in Athens, winning the 1km time trial in a competition many saw at the best ever in the category.
 Another three wins at the Beijing Games saw Chris become the first Brit in a century to claim three golds in one summer games, marking him out as a British sporting hero.
 In London, however, he was promoted to sporting legend winning both his competitions and providing some of the most emotive images of the games.
 He retired from competition with an incredible six golds and a total of seven Olympic medals.